OferPeery/encrypto/README.md

 ## Run

 - _Encryptor_:
   Run the following command with your own parameters in the terminal:

   ```
   java -jar EncryptorProgram.jar <SenderKeyStorePassword> <SenderPrivateKeyPassword> <EncryptorUserInputFilePath>.properties
   ```

   You can use the existing example:

   ```
   java -jar EncryptorProgram.jar Se@3536dm Se@3536dm ./Resources/encryptorUserInput.properties
   ```

 - Send / Receive the Encryptor's 2 output files.
 In default, their names are:
   - `ciphertext.txt`
   - `decryptorConfig.properties`
 - _Decryptor_:
   Run the following command with your own parameters in the terminal:

   ```
   java -jar DecryptorProgram.jar <ReceiverKeyStorePassword> <ReceiverPrivateKeyPassword> <DecryptorUserInputFilePath>.properties
   ```

   You can use the existing example:

   ```
   java -jar DecryptorProgram.jar Ce@1998cg Ce@1998cg ./Resources/decryptorUserInput.properties
   ```

-## Documentation and more about this project
+## Documentation and More

-- Can be found in file: `/Documentation.docx`.
+Can be found in file: `/Documentation.docx`.
+Including:
+- Screen-shot examples of using `Key Tool`.
+- Details of the `.properties` files.
+- Class diagram.
+- Explenation about the cryptographic decisions we made.
+- And more.

 ## Authors